This blog post was originally posted on December 4, 2018 and was updated on November 6, 2019.

 3. Find Original Gifts at Christmas Markets

-The most famous Christmas markets happen in Rossio square (also known as Praça Dom Pedro IV) and in Praça do Município (the City Council square), both in the Baixa neighborhood.
-A bit further uptown but reachable via Metro (green line), the Mercado de Natal de Alvalade takes over Avenida da Igreja with local small businesses, artisans, food and music during the 2nd and 3rd weeks of December.
+The most famous Christmas markets in Lisbon take place in Rossio square (also known as Praça Dom Pedro IV) and in Praça do Município (the City Council square), both in the Baixa neighborhood.
+A bit further uptown but reachable via Metro (green line), the Mercado de Natal de Alvalade takes over Avenida da Igreja with local small businesses, artisans, food and music during the second and third weeks of December.

 4. Explore a Sleepy City on December 25th